yonatanGal/POST_PC_ex_4/README.md

    This file will be used as the "success!" screen.
 2. create a new class extending Activity (in Java/Kotlin), which will use the new layout xml file
 3. add an <activity ...> tag in the `AndroidManifest.xml` so the new activity could be used in your app
-4. When you will open this new activity from the MainActivity, pass the number and its root in the intent
+4. When you will open this new activity from the MainActivity, pass the number and its root in the intent If you're unsure how to do this, google search "android create new activity" and "android pass data to another activity".

 ## Tests: